How Nietzsche Informs Superman & The DC Extended Universe

 It was clear from the start that Zack Snyder was the wrong choice to direct a Superman film.
 He looked upon “corny” virtues like truth, justice, and the American Way with disdain.
 What Snyder doesn’t understand - and the reason why this DC Extended Universe will never succeed - is that Superman is not an anti-hero.
 Superman is the proto-hero, a paragon and embodiment of heroism.
 Snyder's Batman was singled out for praise in Batman V Superman because Snyder "gets" vigilantism and understands the appeal of an adolescent “awesomeness of violence.”

-By selecting Snyder, Warner Bros. follows the designs Christopher Nolan set with a fidelity towards “realism.”
+By selecting Snyder, Warner Bros. followed the designs Christopher Nolan set with a fidelity towards “realism.”
 However, Snyder's "realism" is a “rated-M” realism: a prepubescent awareness of one's own power - a fetishization of gore and violence as real.
 Snyder tellingly wants Superman to “grow-up”, hinting that he wants to usher in the testosterone of puberty.
 He doesn’t understand that “realism” is not simply hyper-violence and cynicism.

 He so wants to unleash Superman's physical might, that he doesn't understand that the character's greatest power (and weakness) is in the heroic values he represents: restraint from killing symbolizes restraint from giving into our baser, immature desires.
 The heroic nature of Superman is in the aspirational: lending a hand to those less fortunate, finding the moral strength to turn the other cheek, wielding great power for good.
 None of these qualities are evident in the Superman of Zack Snyder's DC franchise; the director sees these principles as antiquated.
 So what are the values that Snyder would have us graft on to Übermensch after the death of Superman?